kee-org/www-kee-pm/content/keevault/privacy.md

 Potentially personally identifiable information is only kept for as long as is needed for us to deliver the service to you and meet our legal obligations.
 For example, the server logs IP addresses as part of protecting your account from unauthorised access attempts.

-To improve Kee Vault for you, we record anonymous usage data across keevault.pm, associated websites and applications.
+To improve Kee Vault for you, we may record anonymous usage data across our apps, keevault.pm and our associated websites.
 This never includes personally identifiable information (or passwords!) and is never shared.

-To protect against malicious attempts to deanonymise information and to enhance your security, your device may participate in a private communication network that includes other Kee Vault or Kee browser addon users.
-Any information sent using this network will be kept secret and have a negligible impact on your device performance and data costs.
+The security of your information depends upon the security of the devices that you use to access Kee Vault.
+This is no different to every other online or offline app but we want to re-iterate that point here: any software or service that claims to protect you from a security breach on a local device is misleading you - it is your responsibility to keep your local device secure.

 We and/or our essential 3rd party partners will send you emails that relate to critical service or security issues as necessary.
-Receiving other emails is optional.
+We'll send a handful of introductory emails with usage instructions and tips which are legitimately in your interest but you can unsubscribe any time from the emails themselves.
+Receiving marketing emails is optional.

 ## The full version

-### Definition of "User Personal Information"
+### Definition of “User Personal Information”

 This is any information about one of our users which could, alone or together with other information, personally identify him or her.
 Information such as an email address is an example of “User Personal Information.”
 User Personal Information includes Personal Data as defined in the General Data Protection Regulation (GDPR).